NOAA-EMC/LandDA/snowDA/OI_JEDI/README.md

 2. Adding snow depth-specific code, including QC and interpolation routines.

 Status:
--land mask QC is outstanding.
+-land-ice mask QC is outstanding.
--update the JEDI test case to include QC, nearest neighbour interpolation, and tuned lengths scales.
+-update the JEDI test case to include QC (wait for Sergey to implement QC on ensmeble mean).

 3. Evaluation of global OI algorithm within JEDI, against the PSL version.